afondiel/ChatGPT-Prompt-Engineering-DeepLearningAI/l1-intro-notes.md

 ## Two types of LLMs

-- `Base LLMs` : predicts next words, based on text training data
+- `Base LLMs` : predicts next words, based on text training data (huge amount of text data from internet and another sources) to figure it out most likely word to follow
   - Ex : `what is the capital of France?`
     - What is France's largest city?
     - What is France's population?
     - What is the currency of France?
-- `Instruction Tuned LLMs` : Tries to follow instructions.
-Fine-tune on instructions and good attempts at following those instructions
+- `Instruction Tuned LLMs` :
+  - Tries to follow instructions.
+  - Fine-tune on instructions(input/outputs) and good attempts at following those instructions
+  - Uses Reinforcement Learning with Human Feedback (RLHF) technique
+  - Trained to be : Helpful, Honest , Harmless, safe*

     - Ex: `what is the capital of France?`
       - The capital of France is Paris

-  - Base LLM + instruction fine-tuning (input/outputs)
-  - Instruction Tuned LLMs uses Reinforcement Learning with Human Feedback (RLHF) technique
-  - trained to be : Helpful, Honest , Harmless, safe*

 # References